 To manage weight after menopause, try to:

-- Engage in regular and sustained aerobic exercise.
+- eat a healthy diet (calorie control will help in losing weight)engage in regular and sustained aerobic exercise.
 This will give your metabolism a boost.
-Aim for at least 30 minutes of moderate physical activity every day
+Aim for at least 60 minutes of moderate physical activity every day

 Avoid crash diets

 A crash diet involves severely reducing the amount you eat over a short time.
-Your body responds to this reduced energy supply by using muscle tissue as fuel.
-Muscles use up a lot of kilojoules, so if you lose muscle tissue, you have further reduced your body’s ability to burn kilojoules.
-This means you are likely to put on more weight when you start eating normally again.
+Due to the body changes that occur in your muscles, this means you are likely to put on more weight when you start eating normally again.

 Leptin (the ‘fat hormone’) plays an important role in body weight management, as it contributes to appetite control and metabolic rate.
 Studies show that leptin levels drop after a crash diet, which increases the appetite and slows metabolism.